umamimolecule/azure-functions-http-middleware/samples/ConditionalMiddleware/README.md

-﻿# Sample: Conditional branching
+﻿# Sample: Conditional middleware

 This example project shows how to conditionally use middleware using the `UseWhen` extension method for a pipeline.

-## ConditionalBranching
+## ConditionalMiddleware

 This project contains two functions: `http://localhost:7071/api/Function1` and `http://localhost:7071/api/Function2`.